mehtapparkinson/java-group-project/README.md

 7. **Logging**: We used SLF4J for logging throughout the application.

-## Manual Test using Postman or Insomnia :clapper:
+## Manual Test using Postman or Insomnia

 1. **Add a Movie**
-- Input valid movie details (title, director, genre, etc.).
+- Input valid movie details (title, review, date added and star(s).
 - Verify the movie is saved correctly in the database.

 2. **View Movies**